 Regardless of the operation of the '-list' switch, the '-sequence name' switch may be given once for each sequence the user wishes to define.
 For each sequence named, that sequence will be defined to mean exactly those messages selected by pick.
-For example, pick --from frated --seq fred defines a new message sequence for the current folder called "fred" which contains exactly those messages that were selected.
+For example, defines a new message sequence for the current folder called "fred" which contains exactly those messages that were selected.